isomerpages/ogp-isomerguide/_editing-your-page/Creating hyperlinks.md

 <b>Inserting hyperlink</b>
 <ol><li>
 To insert a hyperlink with html code, we use the &lt;a&gt; tag.
-We will then direct it to the url by using href attribute:
+We will then direct it to the url by using href attribute:<br>
 <em>&lt;a href=""&gt;</em>
 </li>

 <li>We would like the link to direct us to https&#58;&#47;&#47;guide.isomer.gov.sg/.
-Hence, we will include the URL in between the " ":
+Hence, we will include the URL in between the " ":<br>
 <em>&lt;a href="https&#58;&#47;&#47;guide.isomer.gov.sg"&gt;</em>
 </li>

 <li>Next we will add the text or images that we would like to appear on the webpage and enclose it with a closing tag &lt;/a&gt;.
-For e.g. I would like "Click here" to appear on the page.
+For e.g. I would like "Click here" to appear on the page.<br>
 <em>&lt;a href="https&#58;&#47;&#47;guide.isomer.gov.sg"&gt;Click Here&lt;/a&gt;</em>
 </li>